tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

 * I²C interface of PCIe Clock generator not tested
 * HDMI Audio
-* Sleep modes
+* Suspend / Resume (currently not functional with mainline kernel)

 ## Important Notes

 * The SPI UBI rootfs Volume has been renamed from `rootfs` to `root` to conform with distroboot settings (scarthgap.TQ.ARM.BSP.0007, u-boot 2024.04)
+* Hardware revision 0x0100 (prototypes) can be used with a slighty modified devicetree.
+The overlays can be applied as well.
+For display support with Distroboot change the menu items in the machine configuration file.

 ## Known Issues / Limitations

-* SD-Card: CD# (card detect) does not work in Linux
 * Ethernet
   * Possible communication error to PHY attached to FEC, reboot required to fix
   * ETH1 looses manual assigned IP after suspend/resume.
 Default systemd network configuration uses DHCP with fallback.
 Has to be adjusted if needed.
 * USB Host
   * USB Superspeed U3 powersave mode is broken
-  * Enumeration of USB devices may fail with different error conditions.

-    This is caused by erroneous overcurrent detection.
-As a result this sometimes triggers CPU reset in U-Boot caused by exceptions in USB stack.
+  * Some USB devices are not detected (overcurrent detection on MB-SMARC-2)
-* USB 2.0 DRD (X4):
+* USB 2.0 DRD (X4 on MB-SMARC-2):
   * Linux: no detection of USB devices in host mode (hardware limitation on SoM)
-  * U-Boot: limited to peripheral in (dual role not supported by upstream DWC3 driver)
+  * U-Boot: limited to peripheral (dual role not supported by upstream DWC3 driver)
-* USB 3.0 micro (X3)
+* USB 3.0 micro (X3 on MB-SMARC-2)
   * peripheral mode not supported (hardware limitation on SoM, connected to Hub)
-  * USB 3.0 devices are known to cause over-current condition
 * USB Bluetooth:
   * Some adapters cause the following error during bootup
     `Bluetooth: hci0: unexpected event for opcode 0xfc2f`